Niklas-Deworetzki/cqp-tree/src/cqp_tree/frontends/README.md

 There are **2** types of errors that a frontend can recognize and report.
 If there is a syntax error, a `ct.ParsingFailed` exception should be raised.
-It contains a list of all the encountered errors and their descriptions.
+It is provided with encountered errors and their descriptions.
 The error message(s) provided here will be shown to the user, so make sure to give useful errors!

 The other error raised is a `ct.NotSupported`.